Quartzy0/smp/README.md

 # Simple Music Player

+# THIS BRANCH IS STILL WIP, MOST FEATURES ARE NOT YET FUNCTIONAL

 ### About
 The simple music player is a music player which automatically downloads music from spotify playlists/albums and plays it.
 It was created as an alternative to [spotifyd](https://github.com/Spotifyd/spotifyd).
 Unlike spotifyd, this music player